Continental Miss World Philippines USA

-Continental Miss Philippines America is an annual beauty pageant held in Los Angeles, California.
-It selects both the Filipino-American representative and Miss World Philippines contestants, which then leads to Miss World, one of the Big Four international beauty pageants.
-Winning candidates from Continental Miss Philippines America are sent automatically and bypass screening requirements.
+Continental Miss Philippines America is an annual beauty pageant, held in Los Angeles, California.
+It includes both Filipino-American representatives and Miss World Philippines contestants, and is in the lead up to Miss World, one of the Big Four international beauty pageants.
+Winning candidates from Continental Miss Philippines America are sent automatically and bypass the screening requirements.
 Their tagline is "the premier Filipino-American preliminary pageant to the most prestigious pageants in the Philippines".

-The pageant also selects several other representatives to participate in minor international pageants in the Miss, Teen, & Mister Category.
-In addition, the organizer of the pageant also holds Continental Mr. World Philippines USA.
-National Director Nate Calima was considered the face of Continental and was responsible for creating an international network for candidates to be sent to.

 The Pageant Chairman is Jo Verte, and the National Director was Nate Calima.
 Filipino-American Hollywood Actor and Miss World Philippines 2019 Judge Sean Michael Afable was proclaimed Representative Director of Philippines as of 2020.

-On an Instagram livestream, Sean Afable stated that he and Nate Calima are no longer part of the organization.
-It is unclear who has replaced them.